Patrick Miles Jr.: Professional career

-Campaign
+On July 9, 2012, Miles began serving as the United States Attorney for the Western District of Michigan.
+As U.S. Attorney Miles supported improving law enforcement and community relations in the cities of Battle Creek, Benton Harbor, Grand Rapids, Holland, Kalamazoo, Lansing, and Muskegon.
+He also initiated several programs, including violent crime prevention coordination in several cities, a program to reduce recidivism by assisting returning citizens in finding employment and social services, and a program for middle school students called "Justice Scholars" to learn about the legal system.
+In addition, his office obtained the first federal sex trafficking conviction in Western Michigan and led efforts to fight the opioid epidemic.
+He oversaw the federal investigation and child pornography case of sex offender Larry Nassar that led to Nassar's federal criminal conviction in 2017.

+Miles announced his resignation as United States Attorney for the Western District of Michigan on January 5, 2017, which took effect on January 20, 2017.

+On May 1, 2017, Miles joined Barnes & Thornburg LLP in Grand Rapids.
+Miles focuses his practice on business counseling and transactions, white collar cases, internal investigations, corporate compliance, and monitorships.
+In May 2023 Miles was a commencement speaker for Saginaw Valley State University and awarded an Honorary Doctor of Humanities degree.

+Campaigns

-Miles announced on March 18, 2010 that he was running for Congress to represent Michigan's Third Congressional District—an area Gerald Ford represented for 24 years and which had not elected a Democrat to Congress since 1974.
-He won the August 3rd Democratic primary against former Kent County Commissioner Paul Mayhue by a 2-1 margin.
+Miles announced on March 18, 2010, that he was running for Congress to represent Michigan's Third Congressional District—an area Gerald Ford represented for 24 years and which had not elected a Democrat to Congress since 1974.
+He won the August 3rd Democratic primary against former Kent County Commissioner Paul Mayhue by a 2–1 margin.

 Miles ran on a campaign theme of "working together to get results" and received some national attention.
 He offered specific policy proposals to help small and emerging business job creation, improve education, make college affordable, and reduce the federal budget deficit.
 He proposed a five percent pay cut for members of Congress each year the federal budget is not balanced.

 Miles' campaign attracted attention from local and statewide media for endorsements from more than 100 self-proclaimed Republicans, including three former Kent County Republican Party Chairs; Heidi Ehlers Rienstra and Marla Ehlers, daughters of retiring Congressman Vern Ehlers (R-MI3); Karen Henry Stokes, widow of Republican Congressman Paul B. Henry, as well as several former Michigan Republican state representatives.

 In the November 2, 2010 general election, Miles was defeated by Republican Justin Amash.

 On December 1, 2010, Miles returned to practice law at Dickinson Wright in Grand Rapids until he took office as the Grand Rapids-based U.S. Attorney.

 Run for Attorney General

 On September 28, 2017, Miles announced he was seeking the Democratic nomination for Michigan Attorney General.
-On April 15, 2018, Miles was unable to secure the Democratic nomination for this office, losing to Dana Nessel.
+On April 15, 2018, Miles was unable to secure the Democratic nomination for this office, losing to Dana Nessel at the Michigan Democratic Party endorsement convention.